kasravakili/is477-project/ProjectPlan.md

+Overview Question:
+The overall goal of our project is to analyze how individual player performance metrics translate into overall team success in the NBA.
+By integrating multiple basketball data sources, we aim to identify which statistical indicators—such as shooting efficiency, assists, rebounds, turnovers, and usage rate—most strongly correlate with team win percentage.
+Beyond correlation, we seek to develop predictive models capable of estimating a team’s likelihood of winning a game based on both player-level and team-level statistics.

 Research Questions:
 1.)
 Which player performance metrics (field goal percentage, assists, rebounds, turnovers, plus/minus) correlate the most with team success (win percentage)?